Cherreads

 Chapter 23 - The Emperor’s Decree

-While Xiao Zhi was struggling for survival beneath the blazing desert sun, the world inside Hua Palace remained calm and gilded.
+While Xiao Zhi was struggling for survival beneath the blazing desert sun, the world inside Hua Palace remained calm and unbothered.

-The East Wing, once alive with whispers of worry, now held only quiet elegance.
-On a carved wooden bed sat Princess Lian Yue, her skin flawless and her posture perfectly poised.
-The angry red rashes that had marred her face only a day before had vanished completely, leaving her with the smooth, unblemished complexion she took pride in.
+The East Wing, once filled with worried whispers and concerned looks, was now quiet.
+Princess Lian Yue sat on a wooden bed, her skin clear as glass and her posture straight and composed.
+The red rashes that had covered her face the day before were gone, leaving her with the smooth skin she took pride in.

-Her fingers brushed lightly over her cheek, admiring the reflection in a nearby mirror.
+She brushed her fingers lightly over her cheek, admiring the reflection in a nearby mirror.
 A small, satisfied smile curved her lips.
 Everything was going according to her plan.
 She had successfully avoided being married off to the barbaric Tughril prince, and, most importantly, she had gotten rid of her sister.
 And soon, she will have the man she always desired.

 "Your Highness," the maid said softly, "His Majesty has summoned you to the great hall.
 A decree will be read."

-Lian Yue's eyes gleamed with quiet satisfaction.
-"Finally," she smiled in satisfaction as she already knew the content of the decree.
+Lian Yue's eyes gleamed.
+"Finally," she smiled in satisfaction, as she already knew the content of the decree.
 She rose gracefully and glided down the corridor.
-Her every step was measured and confident, as though the wooden floor itself acknowledged her triumph.
+Her every step was filled with confidence, as though the wooden floor itself acknowledged her triumph.

-The Emperor lifted his gaze and spoke with calm authority.
+The Emperor lifted his gaze and addressed the hall with authority.
 "Now that Princess Lian Yue has arrived, we shall proceed with the matter at hand."

-A eunuch stepped forward, rolling open the parchment containing the decree.
-Everyone in the hall knelt down, heads lowered in respect.
+A eunuch then stepped forward, rolling open the parchment containing the decree.
+Everyone in the hall knelt, heads lowered in respect.
+Lian Yue followed.

 "Princess Lian Yue," the Emperor began, "graceful, intelligent, and filial.
 Possessing the virtues of a wise princess.
 General Shen Han, skillful and loyal.
 Renowned for his courage and unwavering service to the empire.
 They are a most fitting match.
 By Imperial decree, the two shall wed on a day of good fortune."